search-rug/search-rug.github.io/_sprojects/andrikopoulos-1.md

 - MSc
 ---

 We are offering a series of projects under the umbrella of mining cloud cost awareness, that is, of software developers being aware of the costs of deploying and operating cloud-based software, and taking actions to address them.
 The projects are based on the Mining Software Repositories approach, and use publicly available repositories on GitHub.
-The projects under this topic build on the results of the [collaborative thesis project](https://fse.studenttheses.ub.rug.nl/27946/) by Berardi, Penca, and Boza.
+The projects under this topic build on the results of the [following exploratory study](https://arxiv.org/abs/2304.07531).

 More specifically, one or more of the following open research issues can be pursued individually or in groups: